Efficient Two Photon Generation from an Emitter in a Cavity: Quantum Jump Analysis

-After the system decays to $M_0$ via these two types of jumps, it is once again pumped up to $M_{1}$ by the action of the incoherent pump, i.e., due to the action of the collapse operator $\sqrt{P}\sigma_+$. \\
+After the system decays to $M_0$ via these two types of jumps, after some time it is once again pumped up to $M_{1}$ by the action of the incoherent pump.

-The difference between the high efficiency and low efficiency cases is that during a specific time period, the cascade jump process i.e., the TPE, occurs more frequently for higher efficiency.
-This is illustrated in Figure \ref{MC1}, where the subfigure on the right depicts the high-efficiency case, showing eight instances of TPE, whereas the subfigure on the left depicts the low-efficiency case, showing only one instance of TPE during the period of time for which the simulation was conducted.
-The connection between the efficiency and the frequency or probability of the cascade jump can be illustrated using the no-jump approach.
-The state of the system $\ket{\psi(t)}$ evolving under $H_e$ in manifold $M_1$ can be expressed as:
+In the high efficiency case, the cascade jump process during a specific time period, i.e., the TPE, occurs more frequently than in the low efficiency case.
+This is illustrated in Figure \ref{MC2}(a) and (b), where the subfigure (a) depicts the high-efficiency case, showing eight instances of TPE, whereas the subfigure (b) depicts the low-efficiency case, showing only one instance of TPE during the period of time for which the simulation was conducted.
+The connection between the efficiency and the frequency or probability of the cascade jump can be illustrated by analyzing the no-jump case.
+The state of the system $\ket{\psi(t)}$ evolving under $H_e$ in the manifold $M_1$ can be expressed as: